imranakhter57/BackEnd-UX/README.md

 	As a borrower, you can see the books that you have borrowed and books that are available in library that you can borrow.
 	To login as borrower, UserName = borrower or borrower2 and Password = Password123

-I have completed the assignments and tried to write relevant unit test cases but due to time constraint cannot complete it, as I can only do this project in 2 weekend days as I have to work on weekdays.

-Please dont judge based on unit test as I explained above.

-I have tried to develop a usable applcation.